 This page lists the newest math games added to our Learn4Good Games site for kids & teens to play for free.
 Find easy to play basic math games for young children/ kindergarten ages, interactive addition and subtraction games, as well as more challenging multiplication and division problem solving activities to play on computer in the classroom for elementary school, middle school/ junior high school students.
-Create a favorite play list to play with friends & family at home.

 Good interactive math game for elementary school students & younger middle school age students looking to do some basic revision and to sharpen the mind: Arithmetic Challenge is a straight-forward online math game where you have 1 minute to answer as many routine math problems as possible.
 Choose from addition, subtraction, multiplication or division exercises, and see how many correct answers you can nail in one minute in this fun arithmetic test!
 As well as the obvious test of your mathematical aptitude, you also need to be quick off the mark with your keyboard-tapping reaction skills as enter the answer to the quick-fire problems.
 Test yourself solo under pressure against the clock, and challenge your family and friends to see who has got the math solving talent to follow a bright math-dependent career down the line!
 Happy math problem solving!